 \subsection{Convergence}

-After a first quick assessment, GAs were found to be successful at optimizing the considered AM implementations.
-Figure \ref{fig:gas_evolution_good} shows the evolution of the score of the best individuals over generations for 10 optimizations processed for a given configuration of GAs (same operators options).
-Seven out of 10 optimizations converged to the global optimum (dashed line at the top of the plot in Fig. \ref{fig:gas_evolution_good}) after 40 to 55 generations, which is not the best performance we observed later on.
-The performance score of the sequential approach (bottom line) has been quickly exceeded without adding any new parameter to the method (Fig. \ref{fig:gas_evolution_good}).
-The improvement was about 8.8\% in this case, which is substantial.
+After a first quick assessment, GAs were found to be successful in optimizing the considered AM implementations.
+Figure \ref{fig:gas_evolution_good} illustrates the evolution of the score of the best individual over progressive generations for the 10 optimizations processed for a given configuration of GAs (with the same operator options).
+Seven out of 10 optimizations converged to the global optimum (dashed line at the top of the plot in Fig. \ref{fig:gas_evolution_good}) after between 40 and 55 generations, which is not the best performance we will observe.
+The performance score of the sequential approach (bottom line) was quickly exceeded, without introducing any new parameters to the method (Fig. \ref{fig:gas_evolution_good}).
+The improvement was around 8.8\% in this case, which is substantial.

-Even GAs configurations that were later rejected, because they did not converge (Fig. \ref{fig:gas_evolution_bad}), did still significantly better that the sequential approach.
-GAs showed a promising potential at optimizing AMs automatically, globally, and objectively.
+Even GA configurations that were later rejected, because they did not converge (Fig. \ref{fig:gas_evolution_bad}), performed significantly better than the sequential approach.
+GAs displayed a promising potential for optimizing AMs automatically, globally, and objectively.

 \subsection{Results of the comparison}